fazlirais/DroneTA/README.md

 Contains **plots and detection results** uploaded by the drone and later displayed on the Node-RED dashboard:

 - `Drone Path Map.jpg` → Map of the drone’s flown path.
-- `merged_output.jpg` → Combined disease detection result with bounding boxes over the farm area.
+- `merged_output.jpg` → Map of the combined disease detection result.
 - `scatter_Chlorosis.png`, `scatter_Gulma.png`, `scatter_Leaf Spot.png`, `scatter_Necrosis.png`, `scatter_Pest.png` → Scatter plots of detected diseases.
 - `scatter_all.png` → Combined scatter plot of all detected diseases.